PythonOT/POT/docs/source/auto_examples/plot_partial_wass_and_gromov.rst

  .. code-block:: none

     -----m = 1
-    Partial Wasserstein distance (m = 1): 56.18870587756925
+    Wasserstein distance (m = 1): 63.65368600872179
-    Entropic partial Wasserstein distance (m = 1): 57.63642536818668
+    Entropic Wasserstein distance (m = 1): 65.23659085946916
-    /home/rflamary/PYTHON/POT/examples/plot_partial_wass_and_gromov.py:144: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure. pl.show()
+    /home/rflamary/PYTHON/POT/examples/plot_partial_wass_and_gromov.py:141: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure. pl.show()
     -----m = 2/3
-    Partial Wasserstein distance (m = 2/3): 0.18550643334550976
+    Partial Wasserstein distance (m = 2/3): 0.23235485397666825
-    Entropic partial Wasserstein distance (m = 2/3): 1.0781947761552997
+    Entropic partial Wasserstein distance (m = 2/3): 1.4645434781619244
-    /home/rflamary/PYTHON/POT/examples/plot_partial_wass_and_gromov.py:159: MatplotlibDeprecationWarning: Adding an axes using the same arguments as a previous axes currently reuses the earlier instance.
+    /home/rflamary/PYTHON/POT/examples/plot_partial_wass_and_gromov.py:157: MatplotlibDeprecationWarning: Adding an axes using the same arguments as a previous axes currently reuses the earlier instance.
 In a future version, a new instance will always be created and returned.
 Meanwhile, this warning can be suppressed, and the future behavior ensured, by passing a unique label to each axes instance. pl.subplot(1, 2, 1)
-    /home/rflamary/PYTHON/POT/examples/plot_partial_wass_and_gromov.py:162: MatplotlibDeprecationWarning: Adding an axes using the same arguments as a previous axes currently reuses the earlier instance.
+    /home/rflamary/PYTHON/POT/examples/plot_partial_wass_and_gromov.py:160: MatplotlibDeprecationWarning: Adding an axes using the same arguments as a previous axes currently reuses the earlier instance.
 In a future version, a new instance will always be created and returned.
 Meanwhile, this warning can be suppressed, and the future behavior ensured, by passing a unique label to each axes instance. pl.subplot(1, 2, 2)
-    /home/rflamary/PYTHON/POT/examples/plot_partial_wass_and_gromov.py:165: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure. pl.show()
+    /home/rflamary/PYTHON/POT/examples/plot_partial_wass_and_gromov.py:163: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure. pl.show()